 Plagiarism is defined as submitting any academic work which is not entirely the work of the student, deliberately or accidentally.
-This can include, but is not limited to, such practices as not giving proper credit to a source, expanding someone else's work without giving proper credit, adopting another's work as one's own (including the copying of print or electronic media), directly using someone else's ideas without giving proper credit, and deliberately changing selective words to misrepresent someone else's work as one's own.
+This can include, but is not limited to, the prohibited use of generative AI, as well as other practices such as not giving proper credit to a source, expanding someone else's work without giving proper credit, adopting another's work as one's own (including the copying of print or electronic media), directly using someone else's ideas without giving proper credit, and deliberately changing selective words to misrepresent someone else's work as one's own.

-Policy means the written policies, rules, and /or regulations of the College as found in, but not limited to, the Code of Conduct, Student Handbook/Planner, Standards of Residence, Computer Acceptable Use policy, and the College Catalog.
+Policy means the written policies, rules, and /or regulations of the College as found in, but not limited to, the Code of Conduct, Student Handbook/Planner, Standards of Residence, Computer Acceptable

+Use policy, the College Catalog and College Website.